Free shipping to 48 States!

 Myth: High-functioning vs low-functioning labels

-High-function and low-functioning labels are often used in conjunction with autism, but they are widely considered outdated and harmful to use.
-Additionally, these labels do not make provision for daily fluctuation – what is easy for an autistic person one day might be near-impossible the next.
+High-functioning and low-functioning labels are often used in conjunction with autism, but they are widely considered outdated and harmful.

 These are the most common myths about autism, but they are not the only ones.
 The most important thing when discussing autism is that every autistic person is individual and unique.